-So pay your bill just before the closing date.
-That way, your reported balance will be low or zero.
-The FICO score will then use the lower balance to calculate your score.
+So, pay your bill just before the closing date.
+That way, your reported balance will be low or even zero.
+The FICO method will then use the lower balance to calculate your score.
 This lowers your utilization ratio and boosts your score.

 2. Pay down debt strategically

 Okay, let’s build on what you just learned about utilization ratios.

 In the above example, you have balances on more than one card.
 Note that Card A has a 42% ratio, which is high, and Card B has a wonderfully low 10% ratio.

 Since the FICO score also looks at each card’s ratio, you can bump up your score by paying down the card with the higher balance.
 In the example above, pay down the balance on Card A to about $1,500 and your new ratio for Card A is 25% (1,500/6,000 = .25).
 Much better!

 Let’s say you’ve had a rough couple of months with your finances.
 Maybe you needed to rebuild your deck (raising my hand) or get a new fridge.
 If you put big items on a credit card to get the rewards, it can temporarily throw your utilization ratio (and your credit score) out of whack.

 You know that call you made to get the closing date?
 Make a payment two weeks before the closing date and then make another payment just before the closing date.
 This, of course, assumes you have the money to pay off your big expense by the end of the month.